zmarty/zmarty.github.io/_posts/2025-10-20-open-weights-borrowed-gpus.md

 ## My Setup: Why I Needed More Than My Home Rig

-I run a dual RTX 3090 setup at home (48GB total VRAM).
+I run a dual RTX 3090 setup at home .
 This handles most models fine, but I hit limitations when:
-- Testing models that need 48GB+ VRAM
+- Testing models that need more than the 48GB VRAM that I have available
 - Running long context windows (65k+ tokens)
 - Using quantization methods like [NVFP4](https://developer.nvidia.com/blog/introducing-nvfp4-for-efficient-and-accurate-low-precision-inference/) supported natively by newer GPU architectures such as Blackwell.
 - Fine-tuning models